Peeps are another one of the classic Easter treats.

 Soft, fluffy marshmallow shaped into cute Easter creatures (bunnies, or the classic chicks) coated with neon-dyed sugar.
 I can't say I NEED them at Easter, but I certainly enjoy them when I do have them.
 I thought it would be a fun project, so I added Peeps to my Easter treat list this year.

 This is what your finished marshmallow looks like straight out of the mixer.
 Basically like marshmallow creme.
 Trust me, you will be tempted to eat it, but try not to.
-You don’t have any time to lose – the marshmallow starts to set up very quickly.
+You don't have any time to lose - the marshmallow starts to set up very quickly.
+It's very messy business getting it into your prepared pan, so hopefully you don't mind getting a little sticky!

 Now for the fun (messy) part - cutting them.
 If you're just cutting them into squares for regular marshmallows, it's easiest to cut them with a pizza cutter that has been dusted with the icing sugar/cornstarch.
 If you're using a cookie cutter, dip it in the mixture to prevent sticking.